updu Documentation

 - JSON API — Deep-check API responses by validating JSON fields.

-- Push (Heartbeat) - Passive monitoring endpoint for cron jobs and external scripts.
+- Push (Heartbeat) — Accept heartbeats from cron jobs, backups, and external scripts.

 - WebSocket — Verify WebSocket and WSS connection upgrades.

-- SMTP Server - Check email server health and TLS support.
+- SMTP Server — Check mail server reachability and TLS support.

-- UDP Port - Send and receive datagrams.
+- UDP Port — Send and receive UDP datagrams.

-- Redis - Ping Redis instances and check authentication.
+- Redis — Verify Redis connectivity and authentication.

 - PostgreSQL — Verify Postgres database connectivity.

-- MySQL - Verify MySQL and MariaDB database connectivity.
+- MySQL — Verify MySQL and MariaDB connectivity.

 Configuration